 According to Strong’s Concordance (#4150) the word feast means: an appointment, that is, a fixed time or season; specifically a festival; by implication, an assembly (as convened for a definite purpose)

-These feasts were set aside by God to meet with His people.
-When do these feasts occur on our calendar.
+These feasts are aside by God to meet with His people.
+When do these feasts occur on our calendar?
 The biblical calendar is a lunar/solar calendar, and the holidays will be on different dates each year from our modern (solar) calendar.

 The Feast of Trumpets is the first of the fall feasts and is a time in which trumpets are blown during the celebration gatherings.
 This is a two-day celebration and begins the ten-day count down to second fall feast, the Day of Atonement.